In 2016, Publicity-Shy Infiniti Outsold Tesla 3:1

 As you can see in the table above, Infiniti sells four sedans/coupes (Q) and five crossovers/SUVs (QX) in the U.S. market.
 What were the notable changes in 2016?

-On the downside, the Q40 model went away, and the Q70 - their largest sedan - saw a 31% decline.
+On the downside, the Q40 model went away, and the Q70 - its largest sedan - saw a 31% decline.
 This was more than compensated mostly by the QX50 crossover-SUV model.
 Its U.S. sales more than tripled in 2016.

 The dramatic success of the Infiniti QX50 in 2016 is all the more remarkable because the QX50 stands out as the oldest-looking vehicle in the Infiniti portfolio.
 It just looks out of date compared to all the others in the Infiniti showroom.

-At the January 2017 Detroit Auto Show, Inifiniti showed the replacement for the QX50 in concept car form: here.
+At the January 2017 Detroit Auto Show, Infiniti showed the replacement for the QX50 in concept car form: here.

 Basically, expect the actual all-new QX50 to arrive within approximately the next year or so.
 If it looks anything like the concept car - it likely will - one supposes that it could grow its sales even further.